 where affordable and nutritious food is accessible to all?

-The Food Conversations began from the premise that the food system - farmers, processors, distributors, retailers, restaurants, emergency food programs, consumers, as well as the businesses and agencies that support them - forms a network that has uniquely important impacts on the health of our environment, our economy, and the individuals in our community.
+The work of MVFAN is based on the premise that the food system - farmers, processors, distributors, retailers, restaurants, emergency food programs, consumers, as well as the businesses and agencies that support them - comprises a network that has uniquely important and interrelated impacts on the health of our environment, our economy, and individuals.